Iskandeur/CPTS/GoBuster.md

 ===============================================================
 ```

 An HTTP status code of `200` reveals that the resource's request was successful, while a 403 HTTP status code indicates that we are forbidden to access the resource.
 A 301 status code indicates that we are being redirected, which is not a failure case.
-It is worth familiarizing ourselves with the various HTTP status codes, which can be found [here](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+It is worth familiarizing ourselves with the various [[HTTP status codes]].
 The `Web Requests` Academy Module also covers HTTP status codes further in-depth.

 The scan was completed successfully, and it identifies a WordPress installation at `/wordpress`.
 WordPress is the most commonly used CMS (Content Management System) and has an enormous potential attack surface.
 In this case, visiting `http://10.10.10.121/wordpress` in a browser reveals that WordPress is still in setup mode, which will allow us to gain remote code execution (RCE) on the server.